atharvanaphade/gatsby-blog-netlify-cms/content/blog/2022-10-14-samsung-seminconductor-institute-of-research-bangalore-interview-experience-for-software-engineer.md

   * This round was not as good as the first round for me, but yet I was moved forward to the HR interview.
 * HR Interview

-  * This was a phone Interview, and the HR from SSIR called me and we just had a discussion on the projects I worked on, my motivation to join SSIR and my family background and how i got into coding, etc, and I asked a few questions about the job location and thats it.
+  * This was a phone Interview, and the HR from SSIR called me and we just had a discussion on the projects I‘ve worked on, my motivation to join SSIR and my family background and how i got into coding, etc, and I asked a few questions about the job location and thats it.

     After this the college was sent a list of selected students and I was selected for the software engineer role.